bgrebil/WebApi.Formatting.JsonMask/README.md

                 ContractResolver = new CamelCasePropertyNamesContractResolver()
             };

-            // Insert the JSONP formatter in front of the standard JSON formatter. var jsonMaskFormatter = new JsonMaskMediaTypeFormatter(formatters.JsonFormatter);
+            // Insert the JsonMask formatter in front of the standard JSON formatter. var jsonMaskFormatter = new JsonMaskMediaTypeFormatter(formatters.JsonFormatter);
             formatters.Insert(0, jsonMaskFormatter);
         }